birgerosterberg/groovebox/README.md

 When the play button is pressed, the sequencer progresses through each step, playing the corresponding sound if it is marked green.
 This allows for dynamic and automated playback of the created sequences.
 While the current implementation serves its purpose effectively, i acknowledge that given more time, i could have implemented additional powerful functionalities to further enhance the sequencer.
 Nonetheless, even in its current state, the sequencer provides a functional and engaging experience.

-My ToDo-list for the Dream Sequencer is... \
-Set your own BPM, (beats per minute) \
-Make the full range of the Drum Machine available.

 ---

 ### Loops